 We have sole authority to appoint, retain, terminate and determine the compensation of our independent registered public accounting firm.
 At least annually, we review the performance and qualifications of our independent registered public accounting firm to determine whether to retain such firm on behalf of the Company.
-Deloitte & Touche LLP ("D&T") has been Cabot's independent registered public accounting firm since 2007.
-During its tenure as Cabot's independent registered public accounting firm, D&T has gained significant depth of understanding of Cabot's global businesses, operations and systems, accounting policies and practices, and internal control over financial reporting.
+Deloitte & Touche LLP ("D&T") has been Cabot's independent registered public accounting firm, D&T has gained significant depth of understanding of Cabot's global businesses, operations and systems, accounting policies and practices, and internal control over financial reporting.
 In accordance with SEC rules and D&T's policies, audit partners are subject to rotation requirements to limit the number of consecutive years an individual partner may provide services to us.
 For lead and concurring audit partners, the maximum number of consecutive years of service in that capacity is five years.
 In fiscal 2021, the Audit Committee, after consultation with management, approved the appointment of a new lead audit partner pursuant to this policy.